nyu-pl-fa22/class02/README.md

 deallocation requests by the program are implemented.

 Ultimately, a program's requests for fresh heap memory are relayed to the operating system via system calls.
-The operating in turn grants the program access to memory blocks that it can use to store its dynamically allocated objects.
+The operating system in turn grants the program access to memory blocks that it can use to store its dynamically allocated objects.
 Since system calls are expensive, the program's memory management subsystem usually requests large memory